schneid-l/talos-orangepi5/README.md

 **⚠️ As this repo use the mainline kernel with patches, the full support of the Orange Pi 5 is not guaranteed (e.g. HDMI is not working).**

-- Linux kernel: v6.10 (with [Armbian patches](https://github.com/armbian/build/tree/main/patch/kernel/archive/rockchip-rk3588-6.10))
+- Linux kernel: v6.10 (from [Collabora](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/linux))
 - Talos Linux: [v1.8.0-alpha.1](https://github.com/siderolabs/talos/tree/v1.8.0-alpha.1)

 The best effort is made to keep the overlay in sync with the upstream dependencies.